Cation mono- and co-doped anatase TiO$_2$ nanotubes: An {\em ab initio} investigation of electronic and optical properties: Summary

 \section{Summary}

-Density functional theory has been employed to study the structural, electronic, and optical properties of cation mono- and co-doped titania nanotubes (TNTs) at different doping concentrations.
-All mono-/co-dopants decrease the band gap of the TNT, similar to previous results \cite{MMF2017}.
-For mono-dopants, Pb doped TNTs have the lowest band gap at the studied concentrations (1\% to 3\%) due to the presence of Pb states below the conduction band.
-The contribution of the dopant states in the conduction band increases as we move down the $4$A group in the periodic table, i.e., from Si to Ge, Sn, and Pb.
-The decrease in the band gaps of mono-doped TNTs is accompanied by shifts in the Fermi energy towards higher energy.
-The band gaps of co-doped TNTs are smaller than those of Si, Ge, and Sn mono-doped TNTs at any concentration.
-The (2Pb, Sn) co-doped TNT has the lowest band gap of all mono- and co-doped TNTs.
-The influence of co-dopants can be understood, to a large extent, in terms of a superposition of individual mono-dopant effect.
+Density functional theory has been employed to study the structural, electronic, and op- tical properties of cation mono- and co-doped titania nanotubes (TNTs) at different doping concentrations.
+All mono-/co-dopants, except (Sn, Ge) co-doping, decrease the band gap of the TNT, similar to previous results [40].
+For mono-dopants, Pb doped TNTs have the lowest band gap at the studied concentrations (1\% to 3\%) due to the presence of distinct Pb states below the conduction band.
+The contribution of the dopant states in the conduction band increases as we move down the 4A group in the periodic table, i.e., from Si to Ge, Sn, and Pb.
+The decrease in the band gaps of mono-doped TNTs is accompanied by shifts in the band edges towards lower energy for Si, Ge, and Sn.
+The band gaps of 2\% co-doped TNTs, except for (Ge, Sn), are smaller than those of Si, Ge, and Sn mono-doped TNTs at any concentration.
+The (Pb, 2X; X = Si, Pb) co-doped TNTs have the lowest band gap of all mono- and co-doped TNTs.
+However (Ge, Sn) 2\% co-doped TNT has the largest band gap not only of all mono- and co-doped TNTs but also compared to the pristine nanotube.
+The influence of co-dopants can be understood, to a large extent, in terms of a superposition of individual mono-dopant effects.
 The study of optical properties illustrates that mono- and co-doped TNTs can absorb a wide range of visible light, in contrast to pristine TNT.
-This observation, consistent with recent experimental results, is related to the decrease of the band gap, and the shift of the Fermi energy.
+This observation, consistent with recent experimental results, is related to the decrease of the band gap.
 The Si, Ge, and Sn mono-doped TNTs at low concentration (1\%) have a high ability to produce hydrogen in the water splitting process, their performance being clearly better than for pristine TNT.
-The band gap edge locations of Pb mono-doped and co-doped TNTs, however, prevent their use for this application.
+The energetic locations of the band gap edges of Pb mono-doped and co-doped TNTs, however, prevent their use for this application.

-\acknowledgments{We acknowledge financial support by the German Research Foundation (DFG) through TRR 80.}
+\acknowledgments{We thank Udo Schwingenschl\"ogl for helpful comments.
+Financial support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation -- project number 107745057 -- TRR 80) is gratefully acknowledged.}